qosf/qosf.org/qosf.org/wittek_prize.md

 In order to recognize the work of the unsung heroes, developers and maintainers, often unaware of the magnitude of the impact their work is having on the quantum software community, **QOSF is partnering with [Unitary Fund](https://unitary.fund) in order to award a**
 {::nomarkdown}<h3 align='center' style="margin-top: -5px"><b>US$4000 prize</b></h3>{:/}
 **to a software contributor/maintainer among crowd-sourced nominees**.
-The winner of the prize is going to be selected by the Unitary's Fund advisory board, which kindly agreed to act as independent evaluation committee.
+The winner of the prize is going to be selected by the Unitary's Fund advisory board, which kindly agreed to act as an independent evaluation committee.

 ## Nominations